coatrack/coatrack/docs/roadmap.md

 -   Complete onboarding off Coatrack as an incubated Generic Enabler
 -   Add CII Best Practices Badge and complete questionnaire.
--   Allow CoatRack gateway to keep working for a while without connection to central web application, e.g. during maintenance downtimes ([#73](https://github.com/coatrack/coatrack/issues/123))
+- Allow CoatRack gateway to keep working for a short time without connection to central web application, e.g. during maintenance downtimes of web application
+- Support basic "health monitoring" of CoatRack gateways, to allow a quick overview which gateways are currently running/(dis-)connected
+- Support automated deployment to different test environments, in order to facilitate quick deployment/test cycles

 ### Medium term